Lung Cancer Screening (formerly Targeted Lung Health Checks)

 Q. Why isn’t it available in my area?

-A. The Targeted Lung Health Check Programme is being rolled out across England.
+A. The Lung Cancer Screening is being rolled out across England.
 The areas with higher lung cancer mortality rates are being prioritised first and new locations will be available soon.
-If you are worried about any of the below symptoms, please see your GP as soon as possible:

 • A persistent cough or change in your normal cough